defi-wonderland/aztec-handbook/docs/background/UTXOs.md

 Each UTXO contains:

-- An encrypted payload (e.g. value, owner's public key, asset ID)
+- A payload (e.g. value, owner's public key, asset ID)
 - A commitment, which is a cryptographic hash that binds the **note** data and associated randomness.

 :::note concept